-Because U.S. prosecutors have no jurisdiction in Guatemala they could not charge Sosa, also known as Jorge Vinicio Sosa Orantes, in connection with the killings.
-His U.S. citizenship was revoked at the sentencing.
+Because U.S. prosecutors have no jurisdiction in Guatemala, they could not charge Sosa, also known as Jorge Vinicio Sosa Orantes, in connection with the massacre.

 "This prosecution demonstrates our resolve to deny safe haven to human rights violators and to ensure that these criminals are held accountable," Raman said.

-A jury in federal court in Riverside, California, in October found Sosa guilty of one count each of making false statements during an immigration proceeding and unlawful procurement of naturalized American citizenship.
+Jurors found Sosa guilty of one count each of making false statements during an immigration proceeding and unlawful procurement of naturalized American citizenship in October.

-Sosa was taken into custody in Canada, where he fled after his indictment, and extradited back to the United States.
+Sosa fled to Canada following his indictment but was taken into custody there and extradited back to the United States.
 He is the fourth accused member of the Kaibiles living in the United States to be targeted by the Human Rights Violators and War Crimes Center of U.S. Immigration Customs Enforcement.

 In July 2011, Pedro Pimentel Rios, 54, was deported to Guatemala to face prosecution there in connection with the massacre.

 In September 2010, 54-year-old Gilberto Jordan was sentenced to 120 months in federal prison and his U.S. citizenship was revoked after he pleaded guilty to lying to immigration officials about his role in the Kaibiles.

 In February 2010, Santos Lopez Alonzo was arrested By U.S. immigration agents in Houston and charged with illegal re-entry into the country after deportation.

 (Reporting by Dan Whitcomb; Editing by Cynthia Johnston, Leslie Adler and Ken Wills)